UmarFKhawaja/Voltron/README.md

 * `SEND_REGISTER_MAIL` -- send a mail when a user registers with a verification link that the user can use to verify their account
 * `SEND_LOGIN_WITH_MAGIC_LOGIN_MAIL` -- send a mail when a user logs in with a magic login with a confirmation link that the user can use to log in
+* `SEND_RESET_PASSWORD_MAIL` -- send a mail with a confirmation link that the user can use to reset their password
+* `SEND_CONFIRM_EMAIL_ADDRESS_CHANGE_MAIL` -- send a mail with a confirmation link that the user can use to confirm their old email address to change their email address
+* `SEND_COMPLETE_EMAIL_ADDRESS_CHANGE_MAIL` -- send a mail with a confirmation link that the user can use to confirm their new email address to change their email address

 #### server-app